onX Documentation

 # ADAPTER_TYPE=npm ADAPTER_PACKAGE=@myco/onx-adapter

 💡 TipAll 12 operations have JSON Schema definitions in schemas/.
-The conformance runner validates your adapter against these schemas automatically.
+The conformance runner in Juniper validates your deployment against these expectations from the UI.

 UCP Integration